 From a standpoint of total intellectual honesty, the phrase “you cannot out-train a bad diet” is not true.
 This advice should be read as “YOU cannot out-train a bad diet”.
 You, as a person with a job, a commute, a desire to occasionally drink alcohol and be hungover, and without a burning desire to beat everyone else on the planet at your chosen sport, have to watch your diet.

-It may not be a PC thing to say, but you are not a special or unique snowflake, and the rules apply to you.
+You may not want to hear it, but you are not a special or unique snowflake, and the rules apply to you.
 If you want to make changes to your body, you’ve got to follow them.